 - 6 ounces cream cheese (light or regular)

 - 1 cup sour cream (light or regular)

 - salt and pepper to taste

 - 2 tablespoons butter

-Mix in the cream cheese, sour cream, salt, pepper and butter.
+- Mix in the cream cheese, sour cream, salt, pepper and butter.
 Be careful to not over mix or they will become gluey.
-Cover and refrigerate overnight or for at least 8 hours.
+Cover and refrigerate until ready to bake.

 These potatoes can also be reheated in the oven.
 Preheat oven to 350 degrees and lightly grease a medium baking dish.
 Spread potato mixture into the prepared baking dish, and bake in the preheated oven about 30 minutes or until heated through.